OpenADMET/.github/profile/README.md

 **AI/ML modeling:** Ligand-based, structural, mechanistic, and physiological models

 We aim to drive innovation through open datasets, community challenges, and collaborative tools.
-Check out our website [here](https://openadmet.org/) or get in touch at openadmet@omsf.io
+Check out our website [here](https://openadmet.org/) or get in touch at openadmet@omsf.io.

-OpenADMET is a growing consortium, currently involving OMSF, UCSF, Octant, and MSKCC, with funding from ARPA-H, the Gates Foundation, Schrödinger, and the Astera Institute.
+OpenADMET is a growing consortium, currently involving [OMSF](https://omsf.io/), [UCSF](https://www.ucsf.edu/), [Octant Inc](https://www.octant.bio/), and [MSKCC](https://www.choderalab.org/), with funding from ARPA-H, the Gates Foundation, Schrödinger, and the Astera Institute.